Skip to content

 March 19, 1903, Deputy Sheriff James Wesley Williams, Marion County Sheriff’s Office, died in a gun battle with a suspicious man he attempted to question.
 When Deputy Williams and his posse tried to approach the man, he drew two pistols and opened fire.

 Localtonians wish a Happy Birthday to Neon native Martha Carson, born in 1921 in Letcher County.
-Her rock & roll-flavored gospel tunes influenced her country peers, most notably Elvis Presley.
+Her rock & roll-flavored gospel tunes influenced her country peers, most notably “The King.”

 March 19, 1925, Governor W.J.
-Fields mailed an invitation to the Boone Family Association to hold their 1st convention and reunion in Lexington the June 1 weekend.
+Fields mailed an invitation to the Boone Family Association to hold their 1st convention and reunion the first weekend in June in Lexington.
 President William Boone Douglass of Washington, D.C., stated the association would help celebrate the city’s sesqui-centennial in a parade and other activities.

 March 19, 1927, Deputy Sheriff Albert Phipps and Deputy Sheriff Alvin Tackett, Floyd County Sheriff’s Office, succumbed to gunshot wounds sustained arresting several men for moonshining in Weeksbury.